-The 2013 Infiniti G ranks 4 out of 20 Upscale Midsize Cars.
-This ranking is based on our analysis of 69 published reviews and test drives of the Infiniti G, and our analysis of reliability and safety data.
+The 2013 Infiniti G ranks 3 out of 22 Upscale Midsize Cars.
+This ranking is based on our analysis of published reviews and test drives of the Infiniti G, as well as reliability and safety data.

-Though it isn’t as spacious as some rival midsize cars, test drivers applaud the 2013 Infiniti G37 for its combination of performance and luxury.
+Though it isn’t as spacious as some rival midsize cars, auto critics applaud the 2013 Infiniti G37 for its combination of performance and luxury.

 Inside, the G37 is swathed in high-quality materials, which reviewers consider appropriate for the class.
 While some critics note that the sedan’s cabin could be more spacious, nearly all agree that the back seat in coupe and convertible models is best left to small children.
 All G37 models come with a strong list of standard features, which includes leather-trimmed seats, heated front seats, dual-zone climate control, a backup camera and USB and Bluetooth connections.
 When compared with rival cars, many reviewers agree that the 2013 G37’s tech features are among the most user-friendly you’ll find.

 - "What the Infiniti lacks in some of the brand cachet of its German rivals, it makes up for with real driver engagement, a comfortable ride and all of the electronic features you expect from other cars in this class." -- Edmunds (coupe)

 - "Again, other cars I've driven here have been better, but they often didn't have a back seat or much of a trunk.
 The G37S represented one of the nicest compromises between full sports car and good-looking sporty poseur you can get." -- AutoWeek (coupe)

 - "Infiniti's G sedan offers performance, refinement, and available all-wheel drive, making it a Best Buy in this highly competitive class.
 Pricing that undercuts most rivals is an added bonus." -- Consumer Guide (2012 sedan)

 Other Cars to Consider